zpbappi/rx-workshop-challenges/README.md

 ## Original challenge
 You can download the original unsolved challenges from the workshop directly.
-However, the links to challenges does not seem to work sometime.
+However, the links to challenges were not working last time I checked.

 Alternatively, you can download the unsolved version from [unsolved](https://github.com/zpbappi/rx-workshop-challenges/tree/unsolved) branch of this repository.